Spyderisk/domain-network/README.md

 Network paths are then inferred as collections of 'segments' (hence the name for a gateway routing table asset - a 'path' is made up of 'segments').
 Process-process communication is  inferred to use any available path, and thus is the potential exposure of communicated data determined.

+Note that when a gateway provides a subnet (i.e., acts as a router enabling and controlling message routing for that subnet), the inference rules assume it is a private subnet (since usually that will be the case).
+The inference rules assume the router will behave as a NAT device, so by default no inbound connections are possible from subnets not provided by that router.
+The rules assume that port forwarding (or equivalent) is used to override this and allow access by legitimate clients to services on the subnet.

 ### Virtualisation

 Virtual hosts are included in the model.
 These must be provisioned by some other host, but can be stacked (so a physical host provisions a virtual host that provisions another virtual host).
 Threats represent the propagation of certain threat effects up and down the stack, e.g., by transferring overload downwards, and loss of availability upwards.